parallaxinc/BlocklyProp/README.txt

 Usage
 -----------------

-1. Run blocklyprop.bat to start the server (This might give some warning from Java, Windows and/or your firewall.
+1. On Windows run blocklyprop.bat to start the server (This might give some warning from Java, Windows and/or your firewall.
+On Linux run ?? to start the server.
+(This still needs to be implemented)
 2. Your browser should start, if not please open it manualy.
 The url will be shown in the console opened by the blocklyprop.bat file.
 It will be something as "Open url: http://localhost:57328")
 3. Drag and drop Blocks to create your program.
 If you are ready to test it click on Compile, Load into Ram or Load into Eeprom as wished.
 4. If you wish you can save your project